This blog may contain affiliate links. Read our disclosure policy for more info.

 |Time of year the tour operates||September-June||September-May|

-Who is the Perito Moreno Glacier Trekking experience for?
+Who is the Perito Moreno Mini Trekking experience for?

 Everybody!
 Okay, not really, but the tour is recommended for anybody between the ages of 10-65 with decent fitness levels.
 You will need to walk for 1.5 hours at a leisurely pace.
 There are some hills as well, but most people will find the experience very easy and enjoyable.